genestack/user-docs/docs-rework/overview/access-control/governance.md

 ## Attachments

-When data files are imported via the GUI or attached to a study (for example, supplementary documents), they must be uploaded into the platform's S3 bucket.
+When data files are imported via the UI or attached to a study (for example, supplementary documents), they must be uploaded into the platform's S3 bucket.
 This creates a copy of the file in ODM, ensuring accessibility through the user interface.
 See [Attached files](../supported-data-formats/attached-files.md) for supported file types.

 ## Current limitation